Usually we have a great time but it was very windy, and the tide was so far out you had to squint at a distant line of

 |GD enjoys her lunch....|

-My thighs still ached yesterday after a heart-attack inducing clamber through the dunes in search of Eve, who then turned out to be down on the beach after all.
+My thighs still ached yesterday after a heart-attack inducing clamber through the dunes in search of GD, who then turned out to be down on the beach after all.

 Next outing - a day down in Hastings.
 Hair cut first, followed by Pizza Express.
 They have a very sophisticated kids menu now - several starters, about 4 different pizzas, 4 different pastas etc. Although I am a great fan of the diet 'Leggera' pizzas, I get a tiny bit cross with the Hastings branch - you go in when it is busy and they say sorry for taking so long we are so busy.
-You go in when it is empty and they are standing round yarning....
+You go in when it is empty and the staff are standing round yarning....

 Then, to the Odeon and Despicable Me2.
 Philosopher and I greatly enjoyed the first one and were looking forward to the sequel, but it was disappointing.
-Their ideas seemed to have run out already, and it was all about the hero finding luurve, when all one wanted was lots of super-villain action.
+The ideas seemed to have run out already, and it was all about the hero finding luurve, when all one wanted was lots of super-villain action.
 We had to sit through many samey-looking trailers for formulaic computer-generated kids animated films before the main feature.
 We are connoisseurs of the genre by now - a new DreamWorks thing about snails was the only thing that looked promising....

 Going to the movies with Eve is often challenging and today was no exception.
 For example: in a loud voice, she enquires, 'Who is talking in this cinema!'